Working With Any Number of Futures

 This is definitely a nice improvement over needing to swap between join and join3 and join4 and so on!
 However, even this macro form only works when we know the number of futures ahead of time.
 In real-world Rust, though, pushing futures into a collection and then waiting on some or all the futures in that collection to complete is a common pattern.

-To check all the futures in some collection, we will need to iterate over and join on all of them.
+To check all the futures in some collection, we’ll need to iterate over and join on all of them.
 The trpl::join_all function accepts any type which implements the Iterator trait, which we learned about back in Chapter 13, so it seems like just the ticket.
 Let’s try putting our futures in a vector, and replace join! with join_all.

 extern crate trpl; // required for mdbook test